 Prayer for the Dead

 Prayer for the dead is not a biblical practice.
-The Bible clearly shows that there is no second chance for the sinners after death in the parable of the rich man in Luke 16:19-31.
+The Bible clearly shows that there is no second chance for the sinners after death in the parable of the rich man (Luke 16:19-31).
 The dead’s books have been closed and they are sleeping till the Resurrection Day to be awakened and given their rewards or punishments.
 Hebrews 9:27 says, “And as it is appointed for men to die once, but after this the judgment.”

 Revelation 20:12 tells us that God’s record books will be opened, and the dead will be “judged by what was written in the books, according to what they had done.”
 Death and Hades will hand the dead that are in them, and the dead will be “judged, each one of them, according to what they had done” (verse 13).
 Those who reject Christ in this life, judge themselves to eternal death (Daniel 12:2; Matthew 25:46; Mark 9:44-48; Luke 16:23; 2 Peter 2:4; Revelation 20:15; 21:8).

-The Bible teaches that a man must accept salvation in this present life and that his personal probation closes at death (Matthew 16:27; Luke 16:26–31; Romans 2:6; Hebrews 9:27; Ezekiel 18:24; Revelation 22:12).
+The Scriptures teach that a man must accept salvation in this present life and that his personal probation closes at death (Matthew 16:27; Luke 16:26–31; Romans 2:6; Hebrews 9:27; Ezekiel 18:24; Revelation 22:12).
 According to these verses there is no second chance.
-Therefore, prayer for the dead is useless.
+Therefore, prayer for the dead is not Biblical and is useless.
 The Scriptures are clear that: We live once, die once, and are judged once.
 For this reason, Paul admonishes the believers: “Now is the day of salvation” (2 Corinthians 6:2) since death can come at any time (Ecclesiastes 9:12).

-Catholics believe that Purgatory is a place that a Christian’s soul goes to after death to be cleansed of the sins that had not been fully satisfied during life.
+The Catholic Church teaches that Purgatory is a place that a Christian’s soul goes to after death to be cleansed of the sins that had not been fully satisfied during life.
 People that offer prayer for the dead believe that their prayers help their loved ones speed out of suffering in Purgatory.
-But the concept of Purgatory is not Biblical.
+But the concept of Purgatory is not taught in the Bible.